-To review records, students and former students may go to the respective office of record (ex.
-Office of Enrollment Services, Office of Records, and Financial Aid Office), present a valid photo identification card and request a review of the record.
-Students may also complete a Request to Review Educational Records Form to expedite the process.
-The College may delay-the release of the records for review for up to 45 days contingent upon the circumstances.
-The College is not required to provide access to records of applicants for admission who are denied acceptance or, if accepted, do not attend.
+To review records, students and former students may go to the respective office of record and present a valid photo ID and ask to review the record.
+Student must complete a Request to Review Education Records Form.
+Based on the circumstances at the time, the College may delay up to 45 calendar days the release of records for review.
+The College is not required to provide access to record of applicants for admission who are denied acceptance or if accepted, do not attend.